Dormand History, Family Crest & Coats of Arms

 Early History of the Dormand family

-Another 425 words (30 lines of text) covering the years 1228, 1452, 1478, 1511, and 1636 are included under the topic Early Dormand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dormand research.
+Another 214 words (15 lines of text) covering the years 1228, 1452, 1478, 1511, 1636, 1572 and are included under the topic Early Dormand History in all our PDF Extended History products and printed products wherever possible.

 Dormand Spelling Variations